Free vs Pro

 - Saved connections, themes, and other settings travel through iCloud (iOS only) and are off by default.
 Enable iCloud sync in Moshi settings on each iOS device if you want your connection list to follow you.
 Cross-platform settings sync is not available yet.

 Restoring Pro on a new device does not bring saved connections.
-Enabling iCloud sync does not unlock Pro on a different account or store.
+Enabling iCloud sync does not unlock Pro on another platform.
+Use license sharing when you want multiple devices to join the same Moshi license for shared features.

 Cancellations and refunds